Back-office jobs to go at WINZ

 Social Development Minister Paula Bennett would not comment on the cuts on Thursday, other than to say it is an operational matter.

-Next story in National: Defence sentenced over soldier's death
+Next story in New Zealand: Defence sentenced over soldier's death

 Copyright © 2013, Radio New Zealand